-- 9.1 The EIS must describe and illustrate at least the following specific information about the proposed project: - the project's title - the project, its objectives and expected capital expenditure - rationale for the project - the nature and scale of activities to be undertaken and whether it is a greenfield or brownfield site - the regional and local context of the project's footprint (with maps at suitable scales) - relationship to other coordinated projects and other major projects (of which the proponent should reasonably be aware) - relationship to existing and proposed infrastructure and services, and the opportunity for colocation

-- the workforce numbers to be employed by the project during its various phases - the proposed construction staging and likely schedule of works, including hours of operation.
+- 9.1.
+The EIS must describe and illustrate at least the following specific information about the proposed project: - (a) the project's title - (b) the project, its objectives, and expected capital expenditure - (c) rationale for the project - (d) the regional and local context of the project's footprint (with maps at suitable scales) - (e) relationship to other major projects (as an example the proposed Great Keppel Island Resort redevelopment) and/or developments (of which the proponent should reasonably be aware) - (f) workforce numbers to be employed by the project during its various phases, where personnel would be accommodated and, where relevant, the likely recruitment and rostering arrangements to be adopted the proposed construction staging and likely schedule of works.